 Can’t decide where to go to for lunch?
 Wish we could help you more here….but you can find everything in town from classic burgers to homemade soups, salads and sandwiches.

 And if you have not yet made evening plans, your dinner options also vary from casual to 5-star cuisine.
 Be sure to make your reservations at Blu for an unforgettable experience overlooking Lake Michigan right on the beach of Sleeping Bear Bay.
 A few other local favorites for fine cuisine in quaint settings, are La Becasse or Funistrada (in Burdickville), reservations are also recommended.
 Nona’s at the Homestead for more fine dining.
-Check out the welcoming Little Traveres Inn, a gastro pub with Live Music on select days each week, is a great family friendly eatery option.
-More casual options in Glen Arbor include Western Avenue Grill, Art’s Tavern, Boonedocks and Cherry Republic.
+More casual options in Glen Arbor include Western Avenue Grill, Art’s Tavern, Boonedocks and Cherry Public House.

 Then treat yourself to dessert on the bay – grab your folding chairs and a blanket, some of your farmers market dessert findings and a glass of wine, and soak up a beautiful Lake Michigan sunset.

 Annually, the week before Mothers Day is Glen Lake Restaurant Week for foodies to get a great deal on dining, with 3 coarse pre-fixe menu’s from lunch to dinner time, at participating restaurants.
 You can experience a great variety of food, “from French fries to French cuisine.”

 Time needed: As much/as little as you please!

 Locals will tell you: Get to the farmers market early for the best selections; and make your summertime dinner reservations ahead of time.

 DAY TRIP TO BURDICKVILLE, MAPLE CITY AND EMPIRE